Imagine Entertainment: Imagine Entertainment

 In early 1997, Imagine Entertainment reopened its television division and signed a deal with Disney for the development of television series, which would expire at the end of 2000.
 Its film contract remained with Universal.
 It boosted up their access to Disney's television production slate.
 Imagine was exclusive for development and production of television projects, including half-hour comedy series, one-hour dramas, motion pictures for television and miniseries.
 They hired Tony Krantz to be co-chairman of its television division, and it shared a stake in the television division with its founders Brian Grazer and Ron Howard, while overseeing the television division's day-to-day operations.

-In 2000, the partnership teamed up with 20th Century Fox Television for development of television series, an agreement which was set to expire at the end of 2016.
+In 2000, the partnership collaborated with 20th Century Fox Television for development of television series, an agreement which was set to expire at the end of 2016.
 In 2011, the company had three weak box office performers with The Dilemma, Cowboys & Aliens and Tower Heist.
 Because of their weak financial pact renewal with Universal in January 2012, Imagine laid off 5 employees, including production executive Jeremy Steckler.
 This also moved Imagine from exclusive to a first-look deal.
 By 2013, Imagine was considering other funding methods for the company's films including crowdfunding for a Friday Night Lights film.

 In November 2013, Michael Rosenberg was promoted to co-chairman followed in December 2013, with Erica Huggins being promoted to his previous position as president.
 Industry insiders indicated in late January 2016 that a deal with Raine Group was in the works that would have Raine become a partner of the production company while contributing $100 million.
 The deal was then confirmed on February 8, 2016.